Go to search feature Go to content

 • Companies where more than 5 per cent of their revenue from the development, production and service of weapons comprising combat equipment, or certain other military equipment.

-SEB Investment Management's Exclusion Committee makes the formal decision on which companies to exclude from investments.
-The committee meets at least four times a year and ensures that the companies on the exclusion list still fall under the criteria set for exclusion in SEB Investment Management's Sustainability Policy.
+Our Exclusion Committee makes the formal decision on which companies to exclude from investments.
+The committee meets at least four times a year and ensures that the companies on the exclusion list still fall under the criteria set for exclusion in SEB Investment Management AB's Sustainability Policy.
 The exclusion committee also identifies so-called transition companies, which are companies that work actively and set concrete goals to reduce their climate impact.

 Transition